 - UKCA Mark equipment complies with UK Regulations and is placed in the GB market together with a UK Declaration of Conformity that contains a contact point (address) in a nation within Great Britain (England, Scotland, and Wales).
 UKCA marked equipment can be placed anywhere in Great Britain (England, Scotland and Wales only).

 - UKNI Mark equipment complies with UK (NI) Regulations and is placed in the Nothern Ireland market together with a NI Declaration of Conformity that contains a contact point (address) in a country within the UK (England, Scotland, Wales and Northern Ireland).
 The UKNI Mark must be placed along a CE Mark however it does not require an EU Declaration of Conformity.
 UKNI + CE marked equipment can be placed in Northern Ireland, but not in the Single Market if it does not have an additional valid EU Declaration of Conformity listing EU Directives (See CE Mark entry).
+Meaning that a CE UKNI marked product cannot travel to the EU.
 If the equipment is in conformity with both legislations, then the UKNI + CE Mark might become UKCA + CE Mark (See UKCA Mark entry)

 Equipment with both a UK and an EU Declaration of Conformity, containing both a UKCA Mark and a CE Mark, could be placed anywhere within the UK and the Single Market (EU – including Northen Ireland).
 Therefore, any manufacturer that wishes to achieve both markings, would need an address in Great Britain and an address in the EU (Single Market – excluding NI).

 Note that partially completed machinery that require a Declaration of Incorporation will follow the same logic as above, however it will NOT be CE , UKCA or UKNI marked.